jchen042/vue-virtualised/README.md

 ### Mutual props

-Here are props that are identical between both `VirtualisedList` and `VirtualisedTree` components.
+Here are props that are identical in both `VirtualisedList` and `VirtualisedTree` components.

 <!-- markdownlint-disable MD033 -->
 |Prop|Type|Required?|Default|Description|